Mabdillahi88/tic_tac_toe/README.md

      competitive edge to the matches.
    - Secure and reliable log-in functionality, ensuring that only correctly authenticated users gain access to their accounts for a safe and trusted gaming experience.

+   ### Game instruction Manual
+<details><summary>Click here to view instructions</summary>

+ - Upon launching the Noughts and Crosses game, users are given two options: to log in if they are returning players, or to register if they are new to the game.